 To start an application for a Medical or Social Research grant, please complete our Research Grant Enquiry Form.

 The Masonic Charitable Foundation will not fund individual researchers or university research departments directly.
 We would suggest collaborating with a charity that is a AMRC member before making an application to us.

 Grants are made on an annual basis, and are given towards the operating costs of hospice services for adults and/or children.
 Hospice services in England and Wales that receive 60% or less of their funding from the NHS are eligible to apply.

 Individual grants are calculated on the basis of the services provided and the number of beds operated by the hospice.
 Grants are not given towards building costs or to hospices that are not yet operational.
 Applications must be accompanied by a set of audited accounts, no more than 18 months old.

 Applications received after the closing date will not be considered.
 Grant payments will be paid to successful applicants by Bank Transfer during November/December 2016.

 To make an application for a Hospice grant, please complete our Hospice Application Form.

-Large and Small Community Support Grant applications are considered at meetings held in January, April, July and October.
+Small Grant Application Forms are considered at meetings held in January, April, July and October.

-Research Grant applications are considered at meetings held in April and October.
+Large Grant Application Forms are considered at meetings held in January, April, July and October.